 The Company pays the Advisor a monthly asset management fee of one-twelfth of 1.0% of the cost of investment of all real estate investments the Company acquires.
-For the three months ended March 31, 2022 and 2021, the Company incurred asset management fees of \$1.2 million payable to the Advisor, which are recorded in corporate general and administrative expenses in the accompanying consolidated statements of operations.
+For each of the three month periods ended March 31, 2023 and 2022, the Company incurred asset management fees of \$1.2 million payable to the Advisor, which are recorded in corporate general and administrative expenses in the accompanying consolidated statements of operations.